SummerTree/shaper/src/FeaturesPlugin/doc/partitionFeature.rst

    **Partition operation**

 **Base Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be partitioned.
-Constuction planes are allowed too if at least one non-construction entity is selected.
+Construction planes are allowed too if at least one non-construction entity is selected.

 **Fuzzy Parameter** defines the additional tolerance value used to eliminate tiny results.